 Preforming endless hours of cardio or training sets is not where you will find the answers to your training progress.

 Have you looked recently at a sprinters physic compared to a long distance runners?
-Short intense bursts with rest, stimulates muscle growth, endurance training burns it.
+Short intense bursts with rest, stimulates muscle growth, extended periods of endurance training burns it.

-Rest, sleep and proper nutrition is what is essential in the muscle, strength, growth and repair equation...Bar none!
+Rest, sleep and proper nutrition is essential in the muscle, strength, growth and repair equation!

 Seriously; I look at weight training recovery somewhat like a bank account... the money you invest in it each month, is a mirror of the hard work and dedicated effort you put into your body from weight training.

-Whether you train at home or a gym, train like it’s your last day ‘meaning intensely’, but allow for recovery time, as you would if you were injured.
+Whether you train at home or a gym, push and challenge yourself, but allow for recovery time as you would if you were injured.
 I hope this article has given some incite to the importance of training recovery.
 Enjoy your rest to enjoy life.